Land Rover Discovery review - Engines, performance and drive

 Engines, 0-60 acceleration and top speed

-As part of the 2020 facelift Land Rover introduced an entirely new engine range for the Discovery, with the brand's latest four and six-cylinder Ingenium engines – some of which benefit from 48-volt mild-hybrid assistance – now included across the line-up.
+As part of the 2020 facelift, Land Rover introduced an entirely new range of six-cylinder engines for the Discovery, which benefit from 48-volt mild-hybrid assistance as standard.

 The P360 petrol version takes the title for best performer in the Discovery range.
 Its 3.0-litre straight six unit produces 355bhp and manages the 0-62mph sprint in 6.5 seconds, before topping out at a 130mph maximum.